Private embodied movement Sessions

 DISCLAIMER

-Steph Strauss is not a licensed medical doctor or mental health professional.
+Steph Strauss is not a licensed medical or mental health professional.
+These embodied movement classes are educational and experiential, offering supportive practices for embodiment and well-being.

-If you or someone you know is in crisis or needs immediate support, text MHFA to 741741 or dial 988 to connect with a trained crisis counselor—free, confidential, and available 24/7.
+If you or someone you know needs immediate support, text MHFA to 741741 or call 988 for free, confidential, 24/7 crisis support.